Saturday, April 30, 2011

 Rather an uncharacteristically cute & cheery photo from Sam today^.

 BTW, that nail that looks oddly overgrown off the side, isn't really overgrown.
-It's actually the opposite -- the nail looks too large because a chunk of my thumb is gone from that side, the part that would normally be above and in front of the ladybug; I accidentally sliced it off with a matte knife in sculpture class a long time ago.
-The cut just missed the base of the nail, so it still grows full-size even though now there is no flesh under the interior edge of the last joint (of course this post wasn't going to be ALL cute & cheery^).
+It's actually the opposite -- the nail looks too large because a chunk of my thumb is gone from that side, the part that would normally be above the ladybug; I accidentally sliced it off with a matte knife in sculpture class a long time ago.
+The cut just missed the base of the nail, so it still grows full-size even though now there is no flesh under the inner edge of the last joint (of course this post wasn't going to be ALL cute & cheery^).

 Oddly, I don't remember much pain.
 Maybe that's because John, my sculpture professor, who was a big burly guy, was holding the base of my thumb tight to stanch the blood as he walked me across campus to the infirmary.